Build with AI

 Manually enabling logging

-In your MCP configuration add the flag --log to log all search queries and retrieval results to
+In your MCP configuration, add the --log flag to log all search queries and retrieval results to

 local log files in ~/.ix-mcp.